hfsha/Cybersecurity-Data-Viz-Sprint/README.md

 ## 🎉 Credits & Inspiration

 - Dashboard design inspired by modern data viz trends and glassmorphism.
-- Data from CISA, visualized for the community by [Shahidatul Hidayah](https://github.com/shahidatulhidayah).
+- Data from CISA, visualized for the community.

 ---